alttch/tpm-km/README.md

 allow TPM policy to use more than 8 PCRs at once.
 With 2 chunks you can use almost all defined PCRs and make system protection much stronger.
 Just make sure PCRs 0,2,4,7 (and 9 for grub) are present in both sets.

+### Can PIN be only numeric?

+In tpm-ks, PIN is just called "PIN", because most of encrypted disk mangers use numeric PINS.
+But no - it can be alpha-numeric and include special symbols.
+It's up to you.